 - Fishing in or into any closed area is prohibited.
 Some of the closed areas include the designated swimming area, the “Coral Special Protection Zone” and “Shark Special Protection Zone” (Refer to Appendix F for coordinate descriptions).

 - Fishing regulations are in accordance with Florida state law.
-Dry Tortugas National Park encompasses fishable waters consisting of Gulf of Mexico (state and federal waters), Atlantic (state and federal waters), Monroe County, FL and multi fish specific management zones.
+Dry Tortugas National Park encompasses fishable waters consisting of Gulf of America (state and federal waters), Atlantic (state and federal waters), Monroe County, FL and multi fish specific management zones.

 - Disposal of fish remains and washing dishes must occur a minimum of 200 feet away from any designated swimming beach.
 The “Restricted Docking” sign on the shore above the finger piers marks 200 feet from the Garden Key designated swimming beach.